 And a heavy heart

 This writing fits so well alongside the songs of Brilliant Trees.
-I love the wordplay of ‘Beyond all doubt there is a place’, conveying that there is no question that this location exists, but also that it can only be reached when the visitor banishes their doubts.
-The ‘Hard nails, oak wood’ could equally refer to the instruments of crucifixion as to the construction of the tiny vessels which carry their occupants on a journey that might be an allegory of life itself – or, perhaps, the after-life.
+I love the wordplay of ‘Beyond all doubt there is a place’, conveying that there is no question that such a location exists, but also that it can only be reached when the visitor banishes their doubts.
+The ‘Hard nails, oak wood’ could equally refer to the instruments of crucifixion as to the construction of the tiny vessels which carry their occupants on a journey that might be an allegory of life itself – including, perhaps, the crossing to an after-life.
 There’s an economy in the language that amplifies both the depiction of the scene and the sentiment.

 The contemporary soundtrack links Yuka’s images of the past with the here and now, as does the contribution of David Sylvian who provides samples and field recordings to embellish Mark’s acoustic ambient creation.
 Nepal is evoked through ritual chanting, and Tarkovsky-like there is the sound of running water matched to the image of a pool and recalling the ‘river flowing’ of the opening quotation from Kathleen Raine.
 As if to emphasise his living presence there are prominent sharp inhalations of breath that cut across the sound environment.